Lucifer (2019 Indian film): Filming

-Principal photography began on 16 July 2018 with a customary pooja function held at Springdale Heritage resort in Vandiperiyar, Idukki district.
-Sujith Vaassudev was the director of photography.
-Mohanlal was expected to join the shoot in the coming days.
-Filming took place at Kuttikkanam and Vandiperiyar early in the schedule, and at Thodupuzha later that month.
-Shooting also took place at Kochi, Ernakulam district before moving to Thiruvananthapuram.
-Around 2000 junior artists (extras) participated in the shoot at Ernakulam.
-Thereafter, shooting was scheduled at Thiruvananthapuram from 6 August to 15 September for 40 days.
+Principal photography began on 16 July 2018 with a customary pooja function held at Springdale Heritage resort in Vandiperiyar, Idukki.
+Sujith Vaassudev was the film's director of photography.
+Mohanlal was expected to join production in the following days.
+Filming took place at Kuttikkanam and Vandiperiyar early in the schedule, and in Thodupuzha later that month.
+Filming also took place in Kochi and Ernakulam, before moving to Thiruvananthapuram.
+Around 2000 junior artists (extras) participated in the shoot in Ernakulam.
+Thereafter, shooting was scheduled in Thiruvananthapuram from 6 August to 15 September for 40 days.
 Mohanlal's first shot was with Fazil.
 They had two scenes and shot for three days.
 Stephen's (Mohanlal) car used in the film is a Hindustan Landmaster inscribed with the number 666 on the vehicle registration plate.
-Filming took place in Vandiperiyar in early August and was planned to take until 10 August.
+Filming took place in Vandiperiyar in early August and was planned to take place until 10 August.

-Filming was planned at 25 locations in the Thiruvananthapuram district, beginning at Government College for Women from 12 August.
+Filming was planned across 25 locations in the Thiruvananthapuram district, beginning at Government College for Women from 12 August.
 Government Model Boys Higher Secondary School was one of the locations on this schedule.
 Scenes featuring Oberoi and Warrier were shot at the Kuthiramalika Palace on 20 August.
 On the same day, the film was also shot at a resort in Poovar.
-Mohanlal, who was on a break, returned to the set on 21 August.
+Mohanlal, who was on a break, resumed filming on 21 August.
 Warrier was spotted during the shoot at Azeezia Medical College in Kollam.
-Filming went on at the Kanakakkunnu Palace on 28 August, where Mohanlal and Warrier took part.
+Filming took place at the Kanakakkunnu Palace on 28 August, where Mohanlal and Warrier were present.
 During the shoot, many of the white taxis were transformed into official state cars.
 By the end of the month, Tovino joined the set at the Kanakakkunnu Palace grounds.
-He completed his part in the film by early September.
-Before his departure, his scenes with Warrier were shot at the beginning of the month and his other scenes later in September.
-The shoot in Thiruvananthapuram was scheduled to last until 20 September, and then was to move to Kuttikkanam.
+He completed his portions in the film by early September.
+Before his departure, his scenes with Warrier were shot at the beginning of the month and his other scenes in late September.
+The Thiruvananthapuram scenes was scheduled to last until 20 September, and then was to move to Kuttikkanam.
 Oberoi acted in a scene shot at the Greenfield International Stadium early that month.
 Sai Kumar and Shivaji Guruvayoor took part in the shoot that took place at a university hostel in Thiruvananthapuram in the beginning of September.